-Legg-Calve-Perthes disease is also known as avascular necrosis of the femoral head.
+Legg-Calve-Perthes disease in dogs is also known as avascular necrosis of the femoral head.
 It is seen in young miniature and small breed dogs.
 The exact cause is not known but there is poor blood supply to the head of the femur which causes collapse of the femoral head and neck followed by resorption and remodeling.
 The condition is often bilateral.
 The signs are hind limb lameness with atrophy of the thigh muscles with noticeable pain on manipulation of the hip joint.
 Diagnosis is based on radiographic changes.
 Treatment is NSAIDs or femoral head excision.

-Osteochondrosis Dissicans (OCD)
+Osteochondrosis Dissicans (OCD) in Dogs

 OCD in humans refers to Obsessive Compulsive Disorder.
 In dogs, OCD refers to Osteochondrosis, a developmental disease of medium and large rapidly growing dogs.
 The cartilage layer in the joint forms a smooth surface which makes joint movements smooth and protects the bone from damage as the joint moves.
 The cartilage has no blood supply of its own and receives it from the bone below.